Big cats removed from Thailand's infamous Tiger Temple

 "International pressure concerning illegal wildlife trafficking is also part of why we're acting now."

+Officials from the Department of National Parks, Wildlife and Plant Conservation said they planned to confiscate and remove more tigers from the temple on Tuesday and send them to a state-owned sanctuary.

-Previous attempts to inspect the tigers were largely blocked by the temple's abbots but in January and February wildlife officials removed 10 tigers.
+Previous attempts to inspect the tigers have largely been blocked by the temple's abbots but in January and February wildlife officials removed 10 of the tigers.

 Thailand has long been a hub for the illicit trafficking of wildlife and forest products, including ivory.
 Exotic birds, mammals and reptiles, some of them endangered species, can often be found on sale in markets.

-The government introduced new animal welfare laws in 2015 aimed at curbing animal abuse, but activists accuse authorities of not enforcing the legislation.
+The government introduced new animal welfare laws in 2015 aimed at curbing animal abuse, but activists accuse authorities of not enforcing the legislation properly.

-The group People for the Ethical Treatment of Animals said the temple was "hell for animals", which spent much of their lives in cement cells.

-"The tigers ... should be transferred to suitable sanctuaries and facilities that can offer them a better life," the group said in its statement.

 (Additional reporting by Juarawee Kittisilpa; Writing by Amy Sawitta Lefevre; Editing by Robert Birsel)